EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 It wasn't very much longer before I got that fateful call from my friend with the auto shop, "Hey, we can bring you on now..."

 I didn't know what to do!
 "Do I say no?
 Do I partner as a cooperative business?
 After all I just formed this company, bought all this equipment, and decided to start."
 I did the comfortable thing.
-I decided to contract work with them through my newly formed business.
+I decided to contract work with them exclusively through my newly formed business, making me a defacto employee.

 In my own mind, I was an entrepreneur!